Giant pandas around the world: Denmark

 On 4 April 2019 Copenhagen Zoo received two pandas, Xing Er, and Mao Sun.
 The pandas live in a brand new enclosure designed by Bjarke Ingels Group and civil engineer company MOE.

 Netherlands

 The Dutch Zoo Ouwehands Dierenpark houses two giant pandas named Xing Ya and Wu Wen.
-They live in a 3,400-meter^{2} Chinese-style enclosure.
+They live in a Chinese-style enclosure.
 Wu Wen gave birth to a cub on 1 May 2020.
 The cub, named Fan Xing, has since been repatriated.
 Wu Wen gave birth to two more cubs on 12 July 2024, of which only one survived.
 The cub was named Lang Yue.

 Russia

 Since 2019, Moskovsky Zoopark in Moscow houses the two giant pandas Ru Yi and Ding Ding.
 Ding Ding gave birth to Russia's first locally born cub in August of 2023.
-The female cub was named Katyusha with the name being selected via a name contest.
+The female cubs were named Katyusha and Moskovsky with the name being selected via a name contest.